-Past literature has identified stratosphere-troposphere coupling not only following SSWs, but also following strong polar vortex events (SPVs, e.g., Baldwin and Dunkerton, 2001).
-However, the definition of a single event in these cases is somewhat more ambiguous, as there is no dynamically motivated threshold for u60, compared to 0 ms-1 for SSWs.
+Past literature has identified stratosphere-troposphere coupling not only following SSWs, but also following strong polar vortex events (SPVs; e.g., Baldwin and Dunkerton, 2001).
+However, the definition of a single event in these cases is somewhat more ambiguous as there is no dynamically motivated threshold for u60 compared to 0 m s^{-1} for SSWs.
 In addition, the dynamical changes in cases of a strong polar vortex are generally less abrupt, making it harder to pin down one particular central event day.
-For these reasons, we focus mainly on SSWs in this paper, however, we also provide a summary of the key results for SPV analyses in section 7.
-In these analyses, p-SPVs are defined as the first day on which u60 exceeds a threshold that, based on percentiles, represents the "opposite" of the SSW threshold of 0 ms-1.
-Depending on the model's climatology, this threshold describes approximately the 91st percentile of the u60 distribution and is around 47 ms-1.
+For these reasons, we focus mainly on SSWs in this paper; however, we also provide a summary of the key results for SPV analyses in Sect.
+7. In these analyses, p-SPVs are defined as the first day on which u60 exceeds a threshold that, based on percentiles, represents the "opposite" of the SSW threshold of 0 m s^{-1} .
+Depending on the model's climatology, this threshold describes approximately the 91st percentile of the u60 distribution and is around 47 m s^{-1} .